eclipse-sumo/sumo/docs/web/docs/Networks/SUMO_Road_Networks.md

 during network building).
 Their presence in the network file has two
 reasons:

-- It facillitates re-importing a *.net.xml*-file with [netconvert](../netconvert.md)
+- It facilitates re-importing a *.net.xml*-file with [netconvert](../netconvert.md)
 - lane-changing models may take roundabouts into account